astronomer/docs/astro/kubernetes-executor.md

 On Astro, you can configure Kubernetes executor in the following ways:

 - Change the resource usage for the default Pods on which your tasks run in the Cloud UI.
-- Customize individual Pods for tasks, including CPU and memory requests, using a `pod_override` configuration.
+- Customize individual Pods for tasks, including CPU and memory requests, using a `pod_override` configuration in your DAG code.

 This document describes how to configure individual task Pods for different use cases.
 To configure defaults for all Kubernetes executor task Pods, see [Configure Kubernetes Pod resources](configure-deployment-resources.md#configure-kubernetes-pod-resources).